Skip to content

 power

 The power to propose for the batteries in the pool.
 If None, this proposal will not have any effect on the target power, unless bounds are specified.
+When specified without bounds, bounds for lower priority actors will be shifted by this power.
 If both are None, it is equivalent to not having a proposal or withdrawing a previous one.

 TYPE: Power | None